matacoder/senior/README.md

 - `__name__`	Return the name of the object.

 ## Implementation details of functional programming, for vs map
 Functional programming is a programming paradigm in which the primary method of computation is evaluation of pure functions.
-Although Python is not primarily a functional language, it’s good to be familiar with `lambda`, `map()`, `filter()`, and `reduce()` because they can help you write concise, high-level, parallelizable code.
-You’ll also see them in code that others have written.
+Although Python is not primarily a functional language, it's good to be familiar with `lambda`, `map()`, `filter()`, and `reduce()` because they can help you write concise, high-level, parallelizable code.
+You'll also see them in code that others have written.

 ```python
 list(